How to Install Linux Kernel Headers on Rocky Linux

-Key Features of Kernel Headers in Rocky Linux:
+Key Features and Benefits of Linux Kernel Headers:

-Before installing kernel headers, it’s imperative to update your Rocky Linux system.
+Before installing kernel headers, updating your Rocky Linux system is imperative.
 This ensures that your system, especially the Linux Kernel, is up-to-date.
 If the update includes kernel packages, a system restart is necessary to apply these updates.
 Use the following command to update your system:

 sudo dnf upgrade --refresh